 Read also: The Best Portable Air Cooler in 2021

-The primary factor to consider before buying an evaporative cooler is to make sure that the climate of your region is suitable for one.
-If you live in a humid environment, then a swamp cooler is not the best solution for you as it adds moisture to the air.
+The primary factor to consider before buying an evaporative cooler is to make sure that your region's climate is suitable for one.
+For example, if you live in a humid environment, then a swamp cooler is not the best solution for you as it adds moisture to the air.
 Portable evaporative coolers work well in moderate climates and even better – in very dry climates.

-As the swamp coolers tend to add moisture to the air, they are great in hot, dry areas.
+As the swamp coolers add moisture to the air, they are excellent in hot, dry areas.

-A lot of swamp cooler models aren't the smallest appliance you can have at home, so consider the measurements of each model against the space you have available.
-Or consider a personal swamp cooler that can be placed on any available surface near you and usually looks much nicer.
+Many swamp cooler models aren't the smallest appliance you can have at home, so consider the measurements of each model against the space you have available.
+You can consider a personal swamp cooler which you can place on any available surface next to you.

-The size is also about the CFM rating, i.e., the amount of air that passes from the cooler to your environment per minute.
-If the size of your room is approximately 250 sq. ft., then the recommended CFM rating is 750 CFM.
+You should also consider the CFM rating, i.e., the amount of air that passes from the cooler to your environment per minute.
+For example, if the size of your room is approximately 250 sq. ft., then the recommended CFM rating is 750 CFM.

 You should look for a swamp cooler with higher CFM if your ceiling is higher than standard height or if the space is exposed to direct sunlight.
-The more people are present in a particular area, the higher the CFM should be.
+Also, the more people are present in a particular area, the higher the CFM should be.

-Any heat-generating appliance present in your room can also affect the performance of your cooler.
+Any heat-generating appliance present in your room will also affect the performance of your cooler.
 Read more: Best Types of Room Air Conditioners That Really Get The Job Done

 When considering any swamp cooler model, look at its water supply system.
 Some coolers can be connected to a water pipe with a hose and use the same water as what comes through your pipes, while others use internal water containers as their source of moisture.
 You can, of course, find hybrid options.